Best Neighborhoods in Bee Cave TX: A Local Broker’s Honest Rankings (2026)

 The vibe: High earners, people who want new construction with space, buyers who prioritize lot size and home size over amenities.

 Ed’s take: The Homestead offers bigger homes and bigger lots than most Bee Cave neighborhoods, but you pay for it in MUD taxes.
 If you are spending $1.5M on a home, that extra $4,000/year in MUD taxes might not matter to you.
 But run the numbers.
-Over 20 years, that is $80K in MUD taxes.
-Compare that to Falconhead or Spanish Oaks, where there is no MUD, and the value proposition gets murkier.
+Over 20 years, that is $80K in MUD taxes alone.
+Compare that to Spanish Oaks, where there is no MUD, and the value proposition gets murkier.
 The Homestead is a solid choice if lot size is your priority, but it is not the best value in Bee Cave.

 Ladera, Terra Colinas, and Other Smaller Neighborhoods